De-institutionalisation

 the activities and share experiences and be a part of those

 communities.
-SRV has made us aware that disadvantaged people
+SRV has made us aware that disadvantaged

 need the same opportunities to fulfill their needs, develop